Fast Map Union and Local Instances Through Instance Types

 locally and cannot escape.
 If this sounds familiar that is because there

-is a decent chance that you have used something similar before: runST
+is a decent chance that you have used something similar before: runST.

-is a monad that is used for local mutability inside
+ST is a monad that is used for local mutability inside

 just like you would in your favorite imperative language2,